 Dear Parents and Families,

 Fraternities and sororities are one of the many ways in which students can get involved and contribute to the University community.
-Fraternity and sorority members are committed to academic excellence, community service, and philanthropy.
+Fraternity and sorority members are committed to academic excellence, personal and leadership development, community service, and philanthropy.
 Greek membership results in life-long friendships and provides leadership opportunities that can assist students in their academic and professional endeavors.
-The fraternity and sorority community at the University of Utah consists of 19 organizations – 12 fraternities and 7 sororities.
+The fraternity and sorority community at the University of Utah consists of 20 organizations – 11 fraternities and 9 sororities.
 The Office of Fraternity & Sorority Life works closely with recognized chapters to enhance the overall Greek experience by upholding academic and community standards, organization Rituals, and University policies governing fraternity and sorority activities.